Aliya Mustafina: 2014

 In the qualifying round at the World Championships, Mustafina scored 14.900 on vault, 15.166 on bars, 14.308 on beam, and 14.500 on floor, for a total of a 58.874.
 She qualified second to the all-around final, fourth on bars, seventh on beam, and fifth on floor.
 Russia qualified to the team final in third place, behind the United States and China.
 In the team final, Mustafina contributed a 15.133 on vault, 15.066 on bars, 14.766 on beam, and 14.033 on floor to Russia's third-place finish.
 In the all-around final, she finished fourth with a total score of 57.915, performing well on vault and bars but making mistakes on beam and floor.
 She would later state that a fever was the cause of her poor performance.
 In the uneven bars final, she finished in sixth place with a score of 15.100.
 She then won bronze medals in the balance beam and floor exercise finals, scoring 14.166 on beam and 14.733 on floor to beat out Asuka Teramoto of Japan and MyKayla Skinner of the United States.
-This made her the ninth-most decorated female artistic gymnast at the World Championships, with a total of 11 medals.
+At the time, this made her the ninth-most decorated female artistic gymnast at the World Championships, with a total of 11 medals.

 At the Stuttgart World Cup in late 2014, Mustafina fell on uneven bars and balance beam and made several errors on floor exercise, causing her to finish fifth.
 In December, after competing for two seasons without a coach, she began working with Sergei Starkin, who coached world champion Denis Ablyazin.